haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 “Mr Medlock told me I’d have to be careful or you wouldn’t know what I was saying.

-I mean candt you put on your own clothes?”
+I mean can't you put on your own clothes?”

 “No,” answered Mary, quite indignantly.

 “I never did in my life.
 My Ayah dressed me, of course.”

 “Well,” said Martha, evidently not in the least aware that she was impudent, “it’s time you should learn.

 you cannot begin younger.

-It’ll do you good to wait on cannot a bit.
+It’ll do you good to wait on yourself a bit.

-My mother always said she couldn’t see why grand people’s children didn’t turn out fair fools—what with nurses and being washed and dressed and took out to walk as if they was puppies!”
+My mother always said she couldn’t see why grand people’s children didn’t turn out fair fools,

+what with nurses and being washed and dressed and took out to walk as if they was puppies!”

 “It is different in India,” said Mistress Mary disdainfully.

 She could scarcely stand this.
 But Martha was not at all crushed.

 “Eh!
 I can see it’s different,” she answered almost sympathetically.